What’s the price of an Olympic barbell these days? It depends. Barbells come in a lot of different types, materials, coatings, bearings, and quality.

 As a regular guy lifting weights at home in a heated basement who only wanted one barbell, I needed a barbell that could handle everything—squats, deadlifts, benching, overhead press, etc—which is why I decided to get the Power Bar with the centre knurling and no whip.

-This Rogue Westside barbell is the best barbell I’ve ever used—better than the barbells I’ve used at every gym I’ve ever trained at over the past ten years.
+This Rogue Westside barbell is the best barbell I’ve ever used—better than the barbells I’ve used at every gym I’ve ever trained at over the past eleven years.